 There are many ways you can get involved.
 Every contribution, however big or small, is hugely appreciated and genuinely makes a difference

-The population of Ethiopia is around 92 million.
+The population of Ethiopia is over 110 million.

 Work in Mekedonia